aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

         <value>class-###</value>
     </property>
     ```
     *Note:* Replace `class-###` with the name of the master node.
+If you want to run YARN on your local machine, replace `class-###` with `localhost`.
-3. Start the HDFS namenode and datanodes as done in Lab 3.
+5. Start the HDFS namenode and datanodes as done in Lab 3. *TL;DR* `hdfs namenode` on the NameNode and `hdfs datanode` on all data nodes.
+Check the bottom of this page for some common problems that you might face.
-4. On the master node, and preferably in a screen, start the resource manager by running the command `yarn resourcemanager`.
+6. On the master node, and preferably in a screen, start the resource manager by running the command `yarn resourcemanager`.
 Leave the process running on that window.
-5. On each data node, and preferably in a screen, start the node manager (worker) by running the command `yarn nodemanager`.
+7. On each data node, and preferably in a screen, start the node manager (worker) by running the command `yarn nodemanager`.
 Leave the process running on that window.
+Notice that while not common, you can use the nodemanager on the samenode as the resourcemanager.
-6. On your local machine, generate a JAR file for your program.
+8. On your local machine, generate a JAR file for your program using the command `mvn clean package`.
-7. Copy the JAR file to your CS167 machine using the command `scp target/*.jar cs167:~/` on your local machine.
+9. On your local machine, run the command `scp target/*.jar cs167:~/` to copy the JAR file to your CS167 machine.
-8. Copy the test files to your CS167 using the command `scp nasa_19950801.tsv cs167:~/` on your local machine.
-Copy both files.
+10. On your local machine, run the command `scp nasa_19950801.tsv cs167:~/` to copy the test file to your CS167 machine.
+Repeat for all test files you would like to copy.
-9. On the CS167 machine, copy both test files to your home directory using the command `hdfs dfs -put nasa_19950801.tsv nasa_19950801_[UCRNetID].tsv`.
+11. On the CS167 machine, copy both test files to your home directory using the command `hdfs dfs -put nasa_19950801.tsv nasa_19950801_[UCRNetID].tsv`.
 Make sure to replace `[UCRNetID]` with your UCR Net ID.
-This ensures that your group members will not accidentally overwrite your file.
+This ensures that your group members will not accidentally overwrite your file since you all share the same HDFS home directory.
-10. Run your JAR file using the command `yarn jar <*.jar> <main class> <input> <output> <code>`, for example:
+12. Run your JAR file using the command `yarn jar <*.jar> <main class> <input> <output> <code>`, for example:

     ```bash
     yarn jar [UCRNetID]_lab4-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].Filter nasa_19950801.tsv filter_output.tsv 200